wangyusiyu/wangyusiyu.github.io/content/home/teaching.md

 +++

-Teaching

 I am a teaching assistant for the following courses at Tilburg University:

-        • Financial Accounting
+* Financial Accounting
-	• Financial Statement Analysis
+* Financial Statement Analysis

 I also supervise master thesis at Tilburg university.